 Since its inception, the Service League has supported numerous community agencies and organizations with a diverse set of missions and goals.
 From children’s charities to home hospice to indigent health to scholarships to public transportation; the League strives to improve the quality of life in the Texoma area.

-Each year, members of the Sherman Service League come together to evaluate the specific needs of Grayson County, and choose grant recipients based on requests received, the needs of Grayson County, and the amount of funds raised each year from the League’s annual Charity Ball.
+Each year, members of the Sherman Service League come together to evaluate the specific needs of Grayson County, and choose grant recipients based on requests received, the needs of Grayson County, and the amount of funds raised each year.

 SHERMAN SERVICE LEAGUE Leadership